 1. Pumpkin Jam

 It makes it all taste like pumpkin pie!
-This recipe skips the commercial pectin that typically binds together jam, and is the perfect small batch for a beginner jammer to try.
-Just make sure you wash jars well!
+This recipe skips the commercial pectin that typically binds together jam, and is the perfect small batch for a beginner jammer to try if using a new canner kit.
+Just make sure you wash the jars well in boiling water before starting!

 2. Carrot Cake Jam